COVID-19 Updates for our Partners

 Every property owner has the option to file a Request for Reconsideration (RfR) for every taxation year, if they disagree with their property assessment or classification.
 MPAC reviews and responds to every RfR it receives.

 However, any influence the COVID-19 pandemic may have on property values was not in effect on January 1, 2016 - the current legislated valuation date.
-For that reason, RfRs that exclusively cite COVID-19 will not result in a value change for the 2021 and 2022 property tax years.
+For that reason, RfRs that exclusively cite COVID-19 will not result in a value change for the 2023 property tax year.

 MPAC property inspections

 We have resumed property inspections in Ontario communities.
 These inspections provide us the opportunity to validate data that cannot be collected through other means to help ensure we can continue to achieve our commitments and service targets.